How to Work Out Pro Rata Salary

 What is pro rata?

 Pro rata is a Latin term that means “in proportion.”
-It's commonly used in business to refer to the practice of reducing or increasing something in proportion to other amounts or variables.
+It's commonly used in business to refer to distributing something fairly based on a given ratio.

 What is pro rata used for?